mdrhmn/dj-selenium/README.md

 This is a mini side project to tinker around with Django and Selenium by web scraping FSKTM course timetable from MAYA as part of my self-learning prior to FYP.

+Please note that this is my **first ever attempt at Selenium** done in < 1 day and my solutions may or may not be the best approach.
+Feel free to let me know for any improvements!

 ## Getting Started with Django

 ### 1. Set up your Django project